Topological invariants of groups and Koszul modules: Topological invariants of groups

 \begin{ex} Indeed, let $F_n$ be the free group on $n\ge 2$ generators, and consider the nilpotent group $G:= F_n/\Gamma_k(F_n)$, where $k\geq 3$.
 As explained for instance in \cite[Remark~2.4]{MP}, the resonance variety of a group depends only on its third nilpotent quotient.
 Since $G/\Gamma_3(G)\cong F_n/\Gamma_3(F_n)$, it follows that $\mathcal{R} (G)\cong \mathcal{R} (F_n)\cong \mathbb{C}^n$.
 Note also that $b_1(G)=n$.
 On the other hand, as already pointed out, the Hilbert series $\sum_{q\ge 1} \theta_q(F_n) t^q$ was computed by Chen \cite{Chen} and {\em all} of its coefficients are strictly positive.
 Since $\theta_q(F_n)=\theta_q(G)$ for $q<k$, it follows from (\ref{eq:Massey}) that $I^q\cdot B(G)\neq 0$ for $q<k-2$, thus the nilpotency class cannot be bounded solely in terms of $n=b_1(G)$. \end{ex}

 In fact the resonance variety of a nilpotent group of nilpotency class $2$ can be arbitrarily complicated, cf. \cite[Remark 2.4]{MP}.
 However, this phenomenon does not occur if we assume $1$-formality.
 The resonance variety of a finitely generated, nilpotent, $1$-formal group $G$ must vanish, see \cite[Lemma 2.4]{CT} and the proof of Theorem~\ref{thm:bound-chen} below.
-Theorem~\ref{thm:Kahler} in the Introduction is the special case when $G$ is a K\"ahler group of the following.

-\begin{thm} Let $G$ be a finitely generated $1$-formal group, and suppose its first Betti number is $n=b_1(G)\geq 3$.
+\begin{thm} Let $G$ be a finitely generated $1$-formal group and suppose its first Betti number is $n=b_1(G)\geq 3$.
 If $G/G''$ is nilpotent, then $\theta_q(G)=0$ for $q\geq n-1$ and

 \end{thm}